conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 You need to define an environment variable named ``CONFIG``.
 Its value must be the name of one of the three YAML configuration files in the ``.ci_support`` directory (either ``linux64``, ``osx64``, or ``win64``).
 As an example, you can invoke the command as follows.
+For this to work correctly, you must have ``shyaml`` installed on your machine, for example ``conda install -c conda-forge shyaml``.

 .. code-block:: sh